gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If the debugging options only specify a port, but not a host address, the set of accepted connections depends on your version of Java:

-- In versions of Java lower than 9, the debugger client accepts connections from any machine.
+- Before Java 9, the debugger client accepts connections from any machine.
-- In Java 9 and above, the debugger client accepts connections originating from the host machine *only*.
+- Starting in Java 9, the debugger client accepts connections originating from the host machine *only*.

 This release adds a new property to [`JavaDebugOptions`](javadoc/org/gradle/process/JavaDebugOptions.html): `host`.
 This allows you to specify the debugger host address along with the port.